bdeployteam/bdeploy/doc/retypeuser/experts/proxy.md

 !!!

 !!!info Note
-Only users which are logged in to **BDeploy** can access UI endpoints via the proxy mechanism!
+Only users which are logged in to **BDeploy** can access UI endpoints via the proxy mechanism.
 !!!